 Students reported to have engaged in misconduct will receive correspondence requesting a meeting from the Resident Director of the hall where the misconduct occurred.
 Students have three (3) days to schedule their meeting with the Resident Director.
+The meeting with the Resident Director.
 The meeting with the Resident Director serves to review the incident and/or allegations, determine if potential policy violations occurred under the Residence Hall Rules, and to determine if the Resident Director will serve as the Case Manager or if the case needs to be forwarded to the Office of Rights and Responsibilities.